wp-plugins/related-links/readme.txt

 * Custom URLs can be added
 * Search field to quickly find a link
 * Works with custom post-types
-* Set which post-types should be shown in the widget
+* Set which post-types should be shown in the meta box
 * Simple theme integration with `get_related_links($post_type, $post_id)`

 == Installation ==